microsoft/code-with-engineering-playbook/continuous-deployment/secrets-management/readme.md

 The [secrets-per-branch recipe](./recipes/azure-devops/secrets-per-branch.md) describes a simple way to manage separate secrets configurations for each environment.

 > Note: even if the secret was only pushed to a feature branch and never merged, it's still a part of the git history.
 Follow [these instructions](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository) to remove any sensitive data and/or regenerate any keys and other sensitive information added to the repo.
+If a key or secret made it into the code base, rotate the key/secret so that is's no longer active

 ## Keeping Secrets Secret